 The asbestos at issue here, contained in buildings which are to be demolished by the Redevelopment Agency, is not waste while the buildings are standing and is not hazardous unless it is friable.
 Demolition serves to make it both waste and hazardous, and hence subject to the attendant fees.
-The act of demolition generates hazardous waste, and the Redevelopment Agency must therefore pay the generator fee required by Section 25205.5 of the Health and Safety Code, as well as the disposal fee (Section 25174) and Superfund tax (Section 25345).
+The act of demolition generates hazardous waste, and the Redevelopment Agency must therefore pay the generator fee required by Section 25205.5 of the Health and Safety Code.
 The Redevelopment Agency asserts that Health and Safety Code Section 25174.7 exempts it from paying the generator fee.
 Section 25164.7 states that:

-- (a) The fees provided for in Sections 25174, 25174.6 and 25205.52 do not apply to any of the following: - (1) Hazardous wastes which result when a state or local agency, or its contractor, removes or remedies a release of hazardous waste caused by another person...
+- (a) The fees provided for in Sections 25174, 25174.6 and25205.5 do not apply to any of the following: - Hazardous wastes which result when a state or local agency, or its contractor, removes or remedies a release of hazardous waste caused by another person. . .

-The terms "release," "remedy" and "removal" are defined in statutory sections pertaining to the Hazardous Substances Account.
-Health and Safety Code Section 25320 defines a "release" as "...any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing into the environment."
-Section 25322 defines a "remedy" or "remedial action" as:
+The terms "release," "remedy" and "removal" are defined in statutory section pertaining to the Hazardous Substances Account.
+Health and Safety Code Section 25320 defines a "release" as ". . .any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping, or disposing into the environment."
+Section 25322 defines a "remedy" or remedial action" as:

-- (a) Those actions which are consistent with a permanent remedy, that are taken instead of, or in addition to, removal actions in the event of a release or threatened release of a hazardous substance into the environment... - (b) Those actions which are necessary to monitor, assess, and evaluate a release or a threatened release of a hazardous substance...
+- (a) Those actions which are consistent with a permanent remedy, that are taken instead of, or in addition to, removal actions in the event of a release or threatened release of a hazardous substance into the environment... - (b) Those actions which are necessary to monitor, assess, and evaluate a release or a threatened release of a hazardous substance....